tbedford/Website-Test/source/about.md

 Hi, I'm Tony.

-This website holds a few thoughts on various technical topics (as well as on cats and coffee).
+This website holds a few thoughts on various technical topics.
 I felt like I needed a place to keep various notes I was accumulating and I decided to ~~share~~ inflict my ramblings on others through this site.
 Sorry about that!

 **Please note this site is not meant to be taken too seriously!
 I have enough "serious" writing in my day job thanks very much!**